Russian submarine Nerpa (K-152): Lease to India

-The similarly named Chakra was a Charlie I-class submarine leased by India from Russia from 1988 to 1992.

 2008 accident

 An accident occurred aboard K-152 Nerpa at 8:30 PM local time on 8 November 2008, during an underwater test run in the Pacific Ocean.
 A total of 208 people – 81 military personnel and 127 civilians – were on board at the time of the accident.
 At least 20 people were killed by asphyxiation and at least 21 more were injured, making it the worst Russian submarine disaster since Kursk sank in 2000.
 Three of the dead were military personnel and the rest were civilians from the Vostok, Zvezda, Era and Amur shipbuilding yards who were members of the acceptance team.

 The incident involved the accidental triggering of a fire extinguishing system which sealed two forward compartments and released Halon 2402 (Freon R-114B2), dibromotetrafluoroethane gas into them.
 According to survivors, those affected by the gas release were caught off guard and may not have been alerted in time due to warning sirens sounding only after the gas had already begun pouring in.
 Some of the victims were reported to have been unable to turn on breathing kits before they suffocated.

 On 10 November, a Russian Navy statement blamed the disaster on an "unsanctioned operation" of the fire suppression system aboard Nerpa.
 Preliminary investigations concluded that the system had triggered automatically without human intervention.
 On 13 November, naval investigators announced that a crewman had turned on the system "without permission or any particular grounds".